 In Managing environmental impacts, businesses must undertake a careful risk assessment and implement appropriate risk management strategies.
 It may include measures such as reducing emissions, carrying out an environmental impact assessment, increasing recycling, and using more environmentally friendly production methods.

 Controlling contamination arising is a significant concern.
 It can be described as a potential risk of environmental conditions of any degree.
 Many researchers have identified building as an essential factor in environmental degradation.
 Hazards caused by building projects are categorized as air, waste, sound, and water pollution.
-Controlling hazards requires a capacity to reduce or manage these sources.
+Controlling hazards requires a great risk management plan specifically for project management and capacity to reduce or manage these sources.

 Identified risks are a part of any initiative.
 The natural environment creates many risks that must need considering when constructing anything.
 Risks posed by the construction site, equipment, materials, and workers must be identified and managed for success.